Information for international students

 You can find more information here.

 Students under the age of 30 require full health insurance, including long-term care insurance.
-It is necessary that students take care of a statutory health insurance before their arrival.
-Such health insurance is offered by the AOK, TK, and other statutory health insurance companies.
+Statuary health insurance provides this in any case and is offered by the AOK, TK and other insurance companies.
 A list of all statutory health insurances can be found here.
-The costs are about 100 euros per month.
+The costs are about 120 euros per month.
+You can also choose other insurance options, but they need to be approved by a statuary health insurance company.
+You would also need to fill out and sign an application for exemption which will be provided to you by the statuary health insurance company you contact.

-Students from EU countries usually do not need additional health insurance but can use the insurance of their home country.
-Students from Turkey with AT-11 insurance also do not need additional insurance.
+Students from EU countries do not need additional health insurance, if they have an European health insurance card.
+Students from Turkey or Switzerland with AT-11/BH6 etc. insurance also do not need additional insurance.
 To be on the safe side, please always check with your health insurance in your home country to see if the insurance is also valid for a study stay in Germany.
+You also still need to send your documents or your Europena helath insurance card to a statuary health insurance provider and ask them to send a M10 notification to Hochschule Karlsruhe.

-If you hold an insurance from your home country or are insured through a scholarship you must bring the certificate with you to Karlsruhe.
-The certificate must be valid for the entire duration of your stay.
-You must present this certificate to a statutory health insurance company in order to receive an exemption from the statutory health insurance.
+If you hold an insurance from your home country or are insured through a scholarship you must apply for an exemption through a statuary health insurance provider.
+Your insurance certificate must be valid for the entire duration of your stay.
+You must present this certificate to a statutory health insurance company before your arrival in order to receive an exemption from the statutory health insurance.

 Frankfurt Airport (FRA):